Defactor (DEFACTOR) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Defactor Historical Price

-According to the latest data gathered on Defactor live price page, the current price of Defactor is 0.01301USD.
+According to the latest data gathered on Defactor live price page, the current price of Defactor is 0.01285USD.
 The circulating supply of Defactor(DEFACTOR) is

 In the past 24 hours, Defactor has shown a price movement of